 Ski courses in Piedmont: learn to ski on more than 1,200 km of slopes

-Among the best ski resorts in Piedmont is undoubtedly Sestriere, a traditional Piedmont tourist destination in the province of Turin.
+Among the best ski resorts in Piedmont, there is undoubtedly Sestriere, a traditional Piedmont tourist destination in the province of Turin.
 Together with the resorts of Claviere, Cesana and Sauze d’Oulx, it forms the Vialattea ski area, among the largest in northern Italy, with as many as 249 ski slopes of varying length and difficulty.

-Ski lessons for beginners and children
+Skiing lessons for beginners and children

 Skiing is a sport that can be taken up at a very young age.
 As early as age 3 or 4, it is possible to take your first steps on the snow in the company of attentive instructors who specialize in teaching young children.
-Children’s ski lessons are always play-based, with the aim of making the sport anenjoyable and natural experience, free of pressures and expectations that can become unsustainable in the long run.
+Children’s ski lessons are always play-based, with the aim of making the sport an enjoyable and natural experience, free of pressures and expectations that can become unsustainable in the long run.

 Within Piedmont’s ski centers there are often areas dedicated to children’s courses, real baby parks in which young skiers can approach this discipline, discovering a passion that will accompany them forever.